Urusei Yatsura: Stay With You: Gameplay

 Gameplay in Stay With You features graphics of the scene, text descriptions of what is happening of the scene, and menu options split into three windows.

 In Urusei Yatsura: Stay With You was described by Famitsu as an adventure game.
 Regular gameplay features the screen split into three windows.
 The commands the player can select appear on the right side of the screen.
 The user selects the appropriate commands from a menu to further the story.
-Commands offered are prompts like "Take" and "Talk", followed by asking the user what noun in the scene the scene they should do this action with.
+Commands offered are prompts like "Take" and "Talk", followed by asking the user what noun in the scene they should do this action with.
 Other commands allow for traversal to different areas to further explore.
 A screen on the left side shows the current situation through graphics, while a dialogue at the top displays text that is the response to the user's choices from the menu.
 Different menu options open up as the game progresses with the possibility of chooing decisions that lead to the premature end of the game appearing in later stages of the game.

 While promoted this way, the release features other gameplay such as the inclusion of 15 puzzles.
 Some segments are in a 3D point of view.
 In these parts, the user can move the character in a first-person perspective and rotate their point of view around the room.